Darrenswift/Rubrik_Quotas/README.md

 # Rubrik_Quotas
-Rubrik quotas functionality for Rubrik CDM
+Rubrik quotas functionality for Rubrik CDM 5.1.x & 5.2
+Tested using python 3.7.7 & 3.8.1

 ## Description

 Script use is designed to give quotas funcationality on Rubrik CDM.
 The script has 'soft' and 'hard' limits.

-A soft limit 'slimits' being defined as an email out to an administrator of the Rubrik CDM platform wwarning that the soft threshold has been reached or exceeded.
+A soft limit 'slimits' will send an email out to an administrator of the Rubrik CDM platform wwarning that the soft threshold has been reached or exceeded.

 A hard limit 'hlimits' will pause the SLA's which have passed the threshold, resulting in no more backup jobs running to that SLA(s).